Italy with teens – all you need to know to plan the perfect family trip to Italy with your teenager!

 - Tinker with replicas of Leonardo’s inventions at the da Vinci museum in Florence

-- Learn about the construction of Italy’s supercars at the Ferrari Museum or Lamborghini Musuem
+- Learn about the construction of Italy’s supercars at a Ferrari Museum or the Lamborghini Museum in Emilia-Romagna

 Safety Tips For Your Trip To Italy With Teens